Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 #### `coreScripts` (string[])

-An array of script URLs which will be passed to the [JavaScript bootstrap](../anvil-ui-bootstrap/readme.md) and loaded if the visitor's browser fails the cut the mustard test. _Please note_ that a basic [Polyfill Service](https://polyfill.io/v3/) bundle URL will be automatically prepended to this list.
+An array of script URLs which will be passed to the [JavaScript bootstrap](../anvil-ui-bootstrap/readme.md) and loaded if the visitor's browser fails the cut the mustard test. _Please note_ that a [Polyfill Service](https://polyfill.io/v3/) bundle URL will be automatically prepended to this list.

 #### `enhancedScripts` (string[])

-An array of script URLs which will be passed to the [JavaScript bootstrap](../anvil-ui-bootstrap/readme.md) and loaded if the visitor's browser succeeds in passing the cut the mustard test. _Please note_ that a complete [Polyfill Service](https://polyfill.io/v3/) bundle URL will be automatically prepended to this list.
+An array of script URLs which will be passed to the [JavaScript bootstrap](../anvil-ui-bootstrap/readme.md) and loaded if the visitor's browser succeeds in passing the cut the mustard test. _Please note_ that a [Polyfill Service](https://polyfill.io/v3/) bundle URL including es2015, es2016, and es2017 features will be automatically prepended to this list.

 #### `stylesheets` (string[])